Marcosjferreira/Marcosjferreira/README.md

 - 👯 I’m looking to collaborate on **remote or hybrid projects**

-- 👨‍💻 All of my projects are available at [portfolio](https://marcosjferreira.github.io/portfolio/)
+- 👨‍💻 All of my projects are available at [my portfolio](https://marcosjferreira.github.io/portfolio/)

 - 💬 Ask me about **Business, Marketing & Data Analytics**